antarcticrainforest/seabreeze_param/_portfolio/01_home.md

 covered with sea-ice.
 ### Steep Terrain
-Coastal areas with steep mountain terrain can cause problems to the algorithm, especially on a coars resolution (&ge 75km).
+Coastal areas with steep mountain terrain can cause problems to the algorithm, especially on a coars resolution (&ge; 75km).
 In areas with steep topography, large standard deviation of the sub-grid scale orogaphy field, a moist adiabatic decent to sea-level hieght (z<sub>0</sub>) is performed and the theoretical temperature at z<sub>0</sub> is calculated.
 To keep the temperature field